Yohannes251/alx-system_engineering-devops/0x01-shell_permissions/README.md

-**5-execute** adds execute permission to the owner of the file hello **6-multiple_permissions** adds execute permission to owner and the group owner and read permission to other users **7-everybody** adds execution permission to the owner, the group owner and other users to the file hello
+**5-execute** adds execute permission to the owner of the file hello **6-multiple_permissions** adds execute permission to owner and the group owner and read permission to other users **7-everybody** adds execution permission to the owner, the group owner and other users to the file hello **8-James_Bond** gives no permissions at all for owner and group and gives all permissions to other users on the file hello